Planning - Liquor Licence (Section 40 Certificate)

 The Liquor Control Act 1988 regulates the sale, supply and consumption of liquor, the use of premises on which liquor is sold and the services and facilities provided in conjunction with, or ancillary to the sale of liquor in order to minimise harm or ill-health caused to people, or any group of people due to the use of liquor.

-What is a Section 40 Liquor Licence - Local Planning Authority
+What is a Section 40 Certificate? - Local Planning Authority

-How do I submit for a Section 40 Liquor Licence Application?
+How do I apply for a Section 40 Certificate?

 To obtain a Section 40 Certificate the applicant must submit the following information to the City of Wanneroo:

-- Completed City of Wanneroo Liquor Licence (Section 40) Application Form;
+- Completed City of Wanneroo Liquor Licence (Section 40 Certificate) Application Form;

-- Liquor Licence Application Fee (Refer to Planning and Sustainability Fee Schedule);
+- Application Fee for Section 40 Certificate (Refer to Planning Fee Schedule);

 - Detailed Site Plan (to scale) clearly identitying the proposed liquor area intended to use; and